Sunday, March 29, 2020

 14 And now the Lord hath sent me to heal thee, and to deliver Sara thy son's wife from the devil.

-Patreon image donor: Gillian Carroll
+Patreon image patron: Gillian Carroll

 15 For I am the angel Raphael, one of the seven, who stand before the Lord.